DustCar/UE5SimpleShooter/README.md

 ![SSCBP](https://github.com/user-attachments/assets/eb096038-2e66-4577-8163-a619f98a0b8c)

-For weapon switching I added two ways of switching, scroll wheel or num keys 1 and 2.
+For weapon switching, I added two ways of switching, scroll wheel or num keys 1 and 2.

 For scroll wheel, the code for attaching the weapon and setting the owner from BeginPlay() is reused to equip the other weapon after hiding the currently equipped weapon.